 6 Park City Winter Activities for the Family

 Gear Up for the Slopes

-Get started at the Park City Ski and Snowboard School, which offers lessons for all skiers.
+Get started at Park City Ski and Snowboard School, which offers lessons for all skiers.
 A few options include private lessons, family lessons, child and youth, and even a masters racing lesson.
 Another popular choice is the adult peak-to-peak guided ski experience.
-This activity helps bring groups together, while guides tour new and challenging terrain as well as help with skill-building.
+This activity helps bring groups together, while guides tour new and challenging terrain and encourage skill-building.